-The existing driveway ~75 feet and will not require the removal of any trees.
+The existing driveway will not require the removal of any trees.
 The driveway is ~12 feet wide with a vertical clearance of 13'6" and a grade that is less than 12 percent.
-Since the driveway is less than 400 feet it will not require any pull-outs or turn arounds.
-Pull-outs and turn-arounds are essential for emergency vehicles to be able to turn around or pass safely on any road or driveway.
+The driveway is ~80 feet in length and has a turnaround located near the main structure.
+On longer driveways, pull-outs and turn-arounds are essential for emergency vehicles to be able to turn around or pass safely on any road or driveway.